dhglab/Genome-wide-changes-in-lncRNA-alternative-splicing-and-cortical-patterning-in-autism/README.md

-# Genome-wide-changes-in-lncRNA-alternative-splicing-and-cortical-patterning-in-autism
+# Genome-wide-changes-in-lncRNA-alternative-splicing-and-cortical-patterning-in-autism-2016

-Human Postmortem ASD RNA-seq Analysis Parikshak et al 2016
+Human Postmortem ASD RNA-seq Analysis Parikshak, Swarup, Belgard et al, Nature 2016

 The repository has 3 folders - code, data and output.
 The R code to replicate the analyses are in the code folder.
 The input data in the form of csv files and RData files can be found under data/provided.